fly-hiring/phoenix-full-stack-work-sample/README.md

 # Fly.io Full Stack Phoenix Hiring Project

 Hello!
 This is a hiring project for our [Full Stack developer position](https://fly.io/blog/fly-io-is-hiring-full-stack-developers/).
-If you apply, we'll ask you to do this project so we can assess your ability build customer facing features with the Fly.io GraphQL api in an Elixir/Phoenix/LiveView application.
+If you apply, we'll ask you to do this project so we can assess your ability to build customer facing features with the Fly.io GraphQL api in an Elixir/Phoenix/LiveView application.

 ## The Job